-All swimmer, including me, recognizes that open water swimming presents new challenges you might never experience in a swimming pool.
+All swimmers, including me, recognizes that open water swimming presents new challenges you might never experience in a swimming pool.
 Open water has rougher water with no lanes.
 Additionally, it’s considerably different in energy costs.
 Pool swimming is one of the best body workouts; it does tones the whole body and does not need any fancy equipment.

-However, if you’ve got tired of starting at a similar point in a pool, open water swimming will give you new scenery and set of challenges.
+However, if you’ve got tired of starting at a similar point in a pool, open water swimming will give you new scenery and a set of challenges.
 But how do you make sure you have the most fabulous time in the open water swimming?

 Open Water Swimming Tips